oopanuga/Common-Provider/README.md

 your applications.

 ### Key Features
-Out of the box CommonProvider supports the following,
+Some key features of CommonProvider are,

-1. Provider load options,
+1. Different provider load options,
-    1. Load providers and settings defined in a configuration file.
+    1. Load providers and settings based on definitions in a config file.
-    2. Load providers from a predefined directory.
+    2. Load providers from a file directory.
-2. Integration to various IOC containers for dependency resolution e.g. Unity, Castle etc.
+2. Dependency resolution via IOC containers e.g. Unity, Castle etc.
-3. Simple and complex (serialized objects) settings.
-Uses data parsers to load complex settings into complex types.
+3. Support for Provider settings with the config provider load option.
+Settings could be simple or complex (serialized objects).
 4. Various extension points.

 ### Key Extension Points
-CommonProvider has several extension points but the key ones are,
+CommonProvider has various extension points but the key ones are,

-1. Custom provider loaders for loading providers
+1. Create custom provider loaders
-2. Custom dependency resolvers
+2. Create custom dependency resolvers
-3. Custom data parsers for complex settings
+3. Create custom data parsers for dealing with complex settings

 ### Installing CommonProvider
 You should install CommonProvider with NuGet: